The Judiciary as an Organ of Government

 Separation of Powers

 The Constitution of Ireland adopted in 1937, organises the powers of Government according to the doctrine of the separation of powers.
 The legislative powers of the State are assigned to the National Parliament (the Oireachtas) consisting of a House of Representatives (Dáil Éireann) and a Senate (Seanad Éireann) and the President of Ireland by whom all adopted Bills are signed into law.
-The executive power of the State is assigned to a cabinet government of up to 15 members presided over by a Prime Minister (or Taoiseach) and the judicial power is assigned to the judiciary who are required to administer justice in courts established by law, to include the High Court as a first instance court of general jurisdiction and a Supreme Court as a court of final appeal, but with provision for the establishment by law of other courts of local and limited jurisdiction.
+The executive power of the State is assigned to a cabinet government of up to 15 members presided over by a Prime Minister (or Taoiseach) and the judicial power is assigned to the judiciary who are required to administer justice in courts established by law, to include the High Court as a first instance court of general jurisdiction, a Court of Appeal and a Supreme Court as a court of final appeal, but with provision for the establishment by law of other courts of local and limited jurisdiction.

 The judiciary is an arm of government and its members are not mere public servants tasked with the resolution of disputes or the enforcement of laws, though that is clearly an important part of what they do.
 Judicial power is also available to be exercised (by the Superior Courts) as part of the checks and balances built into our system of government, such as the right and duty to examine the validity of any impugned enactment of the Oireachtas, and if it be found inconsistent with the Constitution, to condemn it in whole or in part; and the right and duty to interfere with the activities of the executive in order to protect or secure the constitutional rights of individual litigants where such rights have been or are being invaded by those activities or where activities of the executive threaten an invasion of those rights.